Ohio State vs. Maryland NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Ohio State and its opponents have combined for 71 points -- this matchup's over/under -- just one time this year.
+- Ohio State and its opponents have combined for 71 points or more just one time this season.

-- Maryland has not yet combined with its opponents to score more than 71 points in a game this season.
+- The two teams combine to average 77.6 points per game, 6.6 more than the total in this contest.

-- The combined points per game average of the two teams, 77.6, is 6.6 points above Saturday's over/under.

-- These two squads combine to surrender 42.8 points per game, 28.2 fewer than this contest's over/under.
+- This contest's total is 28.2 points above the 42.8 these two squads combine to allow per game this season.

-- Buckeyes games have an average total of 63.0 points this season, 8.0 fewer than Saturday's over/under.
+- The average total in Buckeyes games this season is 63.0, 8.0 points fewer than Saturday's over/under of 71 .

-- The 71 over/under in this game is 12.7 points above the 58.3 average total in Terrapins games this season.

 Ohio State Stats and Trends

-- In Ohio State's five games this year, it has three wins against the spread.
+- In Ohio State's five games this season, it has three wins against the spread.

-- The Buckeyes have been favored by 21 points or more two times this season and covered the spread in one of them.

-- Ohio State's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).
+- Ohio State's games this year have hit the over on three of five set point totals (60%).

 - When Ohio State scores more than 21.6 points, it is 3-2 against the spread and 4-1 overall.

-- In games that Ohio State piles up more than 338.4 yards, the team is 3-2 against the spread and 4-1 overall.
+- When Ohio State picks up over 338.4 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Buckeyes have five giveaways this season, while the Terrapins have seven takeaways .
+- This year, the Buckeyes have five turnovers, two fewer than the Terrapins have takeaways (7).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.